Skip to content

 Protestors don’t plan on giving up, and they don’t plan on being satisfied with only removing cops.
 Protestors who want the police out of schools don’t simply want the police gone—and they know removing the police is not a solution to every problem.

-Instead, protestors want the funds used to pay salaries of cops redistributed, specifically towards counselors, nurses, and other resources that might actually help students succeed rather than relegating them to prisons.
+Instead, protestors want the funds used to pay salaries of cops redistributed, specifically towards counselors, nurses, and other resources that might help students succeed rather than relegating them to prisons.

 These programs are appealing alternatives to funneling students off to deeply traumatizing and damaging prison systems, which can haunt people well into adulthood, destroying families in the process.
 Protestors are asking schools to imagine a world in which funds used to police and punish students could be used to provide educational programs, health and wellness resources, psychological health, and social work avenues.